 Governor Walker recalled his time as a county executive on Fox News Sunday to explain the move, noting that municipalities and local school districts can’t make cutbacks if unions stand in their way.
 “I want to give those local governments the tools they need to balance the budget now and in the future,” he said.
 “They can’t do that with the current collective bargaining laws in the state.”

 Police, firefighters and state troopers would be exempt from the changes.
 Critics of the governor’s policy have pointed out that their unions contributed to his campaign whereas the teachers union, the most powerful in Wisconsin, did not.

-Even as the protests are uncommon in their scale, Walker pointed out that more than 300,000 state and local workers weren’t there but “were doing their job; doing what they’re paid to do” instead.
+Even if the protests are unusual in their scale, Walker pointed out that more than 300,000 state and local workers weren’t there but “were doing their job, doing what they’re paid to do” instead.
 “We appreciate that.”

-In what is traditionally a very progressive state, Republicans won the governorship and majorities in both houses of the legislature during November’s elections.
-Walker promised to cut state employee wages and benefits during his campaign while repealing tax increases for high incomes and small businesses.
+In what is traditionally a progressive state, Republicans won the governorship and majorities in both houses of the legislature in November.
+Walker promised to cut state wages and benefits during his campaign while repealing tax increases for high incomes and small businesses.

-President Barack Obama joined the raging budget battle on Wednesday, suggesting that Walker had unleashed “an assault” on unions.
+President Barack Obama entered the debate on Wednesday, saying Walker had unleashed “an assault” on unions.
 “I think everybody’s got to make some adjustments,” he said, “but I think it’s also important to recognize that public employees make enormous contributions to our states and our citizens.”

-Walker agreed that unions have become too powerful in his state.
+Walker agreed that unions have become too powerful.
 “There’s no doubt about it,” he told Fox News Sunday.
 “People expect us to make tough decisions to make sure we don’t pass the buck on to our kids and our grandkids, and that’s exactly what we’re doing here in Wisconsin.”